abdullahmiraz/git-submodules/README.md

 | 11   | Stage the updated submodule reference         | `git add .`                                         | `git add .` |
 | 12   | Commit the updated submodule reference        | `git commit -m "Updated ema-john-simple submodule reference"` | `git commit -m "Updated ema-john-simple submodule reference"` |
 | 13   | Push the changes to the parent repository's remote | `git push origin main`                             | `git push origin main` |

+**Note**:
+Please note that Steps 5 to 13 are optional and intended for making changes to the submodule and updating the parent repository to reflect those changes.
+If you only want to initialize the submodule and don't need to make any changes immediately, you can skip those optional steps.